vivekx01/stocks_api/README.md

-# stocks_api
+# Stocks_api
-This api provides data on Stocks listed on National Stock Exchange (NSE) - India as well as data on stocks listed on American Stock Exchange
+This api provides data on Indian Stocks / US Stocks

+# Note
+This api is intended for personal use only